Why .NET Core is our go-to for software development. We all have favourites but ours is also the best.

 When we're building native desktop software for Windows, we develop with WPF using the MVVM architectural pattern.
 This pattern gives us a good separation of concerns for maintainability, extensibility and testability.
 With XAML, WPF provides many advantages over traditional Winforms, giving us greater control of the look and feel of desktop software.
 With hardware acceleration, WPF also delivers high performance for 2D and 3D graphical applications.

 Xamarin tools allow for the development of mobile applications on iOS, Android and Windows Phone.
-Xamarin has advantages over frameworks such as Apache Cordova (PhoneGap) in that developers can write native phone apps in .NET.
-This means that a mobile application will behave as it should on iOS, Android and Windows Phone while allowing these applications to use the same code.
-It advantages developers because it allows them to work with C# for all applications and not have to manage common business logic across Objective C and Java.
+Xamarin has advantages over frameworks such as Apache Cordova (PhoneGap) in that developers can write a single application and deliver a native experience for iOS, Android and the Universal Windows Platform.

 Here is an opportunity for us to share some insights.
 Let us demystify some jargon and help you make the right decisions with your next software project.